Cloud powered by VМware

 3 pools are available for each project:

-- a disaster recovery pool at the storage level (Stretched vSAN)
+- Disaster recovery pool at the storage level (VMware Stretched vSAN™)

-- a hybrid disk pool (NVMe SSD and Enterprise HDD)
+- Hybrid disk pool (NVMe SSD and Enterprise HDD)

 All 3 pools are located in St. Petersburg in our Dubrovka 3 and Tsvetochnaya 2 data centers.

 The cloud is built on the latest VMware technology:

 - vSphere virtualization